 The First National Bank Of Indianola

-The First National Bank Of Indianola in Nebraska printed $26,620 dollars worth of national currency.
-In the scheme of things, that is a very tiny output.
-Notes from this bank should be rare.
-This national bank opened in 1886 and stopped printing money in 1891, which equals a 6 year printing period.
-That is obviously a very short period of time.
-During its life, The First National Bank Of Indianola issued 1 single type and denomination of national currency We have examples of the types listed below.
+The First National Bank Of Indianola in Iowa printed $725,500 dollars worth of national currency.
+That is a high amount, but condition and serial numbers can make otherwise common currency from this bank quite valuable.
+This national bank opened in 1870 and stopped printing money in 1932, which equals a 63 year printing period.
+That is considering a long operation period for a national bank.
+During its life, The First National Bank Of Indianola issued 12 different types and denominations of national currency.
+We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Indianola was located in Red Willow County.
-It was assigned charter number 3483.
+For the record, The First National Bank Of Indianola was located in Warren County.
+It was assigned charter number 1811.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com